Cod vs Mahi Mahi – What’s The Difference? Let’s Compare

 - Mahi mahi

-The best Mahi Mahi substitutes are:
+The best Mahi Mahi substitutes for recipes are:

 - Striped bass